-Info.plist File
+Editing the Info.plist File in a Package Source

 The info.plist file contains configuration information for a package.
 Composer allows you to define the info.plist keys and values shown in the screen shot below.
 After the screen shot, there is a list that further explains each key and value.